bcnmy/docs/docs/overview.md

 ### [Modules](/modules)

 Modular architecture enables developers to easily & securely plug-in programmable modules to extend smart account capabilities.
 These modules leverage the power of Account Abstraction to allow for custom validation schemes and execution environments.
-As a developer, this allows you to build additional modules while leveraging existing ones like session keys, multi-chain validation, passkeys, and beyond.
+As a developer, this allows you to build additional modules while leveraging existing ones like [session keys](/modules/sessionvalidationmodule), (multi-chain validation)[/modules/multichain], passkeys, and beyond.

 If you want to start diving into Smart Accounts you can begin [here](/account).
 For those, who are already familiar with Smart Accounts and prefer to start with modules, you can check out [here](/modules) or follow this step-by-step [tutorial](/tutorials/sessionkeys) on how to build a dApp that utilizes session key modules.